Grace-luning-fu/newbookDB/README.md

-This is a BookDatabase App, which allows user to:
+This is a library book database App, which allows user to:

-1. Display the exsiting database;
+1. Display the exsiting books in database;
-1. Add book entry to the existing database;
+2. Add book entry to the database;
 2. Look up a book by SKU;
 3. Look up a book by Author;
+4. Look up a book by Category.

+This book database was developed in Eclipse Environment and connected to a local MySQL database.

-Please check the test result at the end of the code in file "BookSearchApp.java".
+Test result was shown at the end of the code in file "BookSearchApp.java".